-- Ensure that adequate space exists around the equipment for access during installation, maintenance, and servicing. - The use of flexible conduit is recommended for all cable runs with the exception of the GPS antenna, cellular antenna and jacketed ground wires. - Ground the controller using a 2 AWG insulated wire.
+- Ensure that adequate space exists around the equipment for access during installation, maintenance, and servicing. - The use of flexible conduit is recommended for all cable runs with the exception of the GPS antenna, cellular antenna and jacketed ground wires. - Mounting hardware for the FTC 270 is not supplied in the installation kit - Use a leveling tool to verify the controller is level - Ground the controller using a 2 AWG insulated wire.
 Route all ground conductors down and away from the energized equipment and ensure there are no bends smaller than an 8-inch radius.
 If installed outdoors, the system controller should be bonded to the site grounding grid (via exothermic welding).
 If installed inside a shelter or building, route the 2 AWG insulated ground wire to the nearest down-link and attach using a compression fitting (c-tap).